 Here’s where things get interesting.

 Varro didn’t know, obviously.
 But he observed.
 He noticed patterns.
 He saw that people living near swamps or stagnant water got sick more often.
-He made a leap, a really good one.
+He made a leap, a really good leap.

 It wasn’t magic or divine punishment.
 Maybe, just maybe, something real was happening.
 Something small.
 Something invisible.